EricZinda/Perplexity/docs/Concepts2Redesign.md

 # Design
 A tree_record object holds a bunch of generators that generate results for the tree *when requested*.
 These generators record errors in the execution context they were given.
 There can be subtrees that get executed (e.g. by neg()) in the course of evaluating a tree that should *share* the error context with the outer tree.

-There is no reason to share a context across trees.
+There is no reason to share a context across different trees.
 The context itself is a TreeSolver, and each TreeSolver has an ExecutionContext with it.
 When a subtree gets resolved (as in neg()), a new TreeSolver is created to do it, but uses the same ExecutionContext so errors are recorded for the whole tree.

+[TODO: Describe how neg() works.]

+The same thing happens with scopal arguments such as "copy "file5.txt" in "documents"":
+    pronoun_q(x3,pron(x3),udef_q(x18,_document_n_1(x18),proper_q(x8,[quoted(file5.txt,i14), fw_seq(x8,i14)],_copy_v_1(e2,x3,x8,_in_p_loc(e17,x8,x18)))))
+    the predications under the scopal generator could generate multiple *alternative solution sets*, i.e. disjunctions, in which case they need to be treated as other disjunctions

 This whole thing came about because we weren't getting "(there are more)" messages because solutions to the same tree were not necessarily consecutive
     - What is the difference between building alternative trees up front and forking as you go?